 A Word About Bargain Shopping...

-Ever so often, I get the question, “Why is Microblading so expensive?”
+Ever so often, we get the question, “Why is Microblading/Microshading so expensive?”

-There’s no quick and simple answer to that question, so I figured I would write a blog to clarify what goes into a proper microblading procedure and why bargain-shopping for an artist is kind of a terrible idea.
+There’s no quick and simple answer to that question, so I'd like to clarify what goes into a proper microblading procedure and why bargain-shopping for an artist is kind of a terrible idea.
 I love lists, so let’s start with a couple of good ones.

 Things that you definitely should bargain-shop for: